ricomoss/django_fixtureless/README.md

 The master branch is meant for release.
 Upon an update to the master branch the version will increment according to the format: (major).(minor).(micro)

-The dev branch holds all approved updates to the django-fixtureless project until a release milestone is met, at which time dev will be merged into master.

-Development is done on branches from dev and merge via pull requests into dev.
+Development is done on branches and merge via pull requests into master.
 Everyone is encouraged to fork this repo and create pull requests with additions they would like to see in the project.

 API Definition